 Congratulations, you are ready to convert your loft and transform your home!

 Weather you’re a ‘design and build’ or ‘build-only’ client, we arrange a Project Kick Start Meeting over Zoom with you to discuss your requirements and needs.
-This gives us a chance to take a look at your property, discuss any specific details and gather some information so that we can prepare you a Cost Proposal
+This gives us a chance to take a ‘virtually’ look at your property, discuss any specific details and gather some information so that we can prepare you a Cost Proposal

-Once you have signed the contract and given us the go-ahead, we will task our talented RIBA qualified architects to start making the design drawings for your new loft conversion.
-The architect may want to come and visit your property again to clarify any design queries.
+Once you have signed the proposal and given us the go-ahead, we will pass you over to our design team.
+Your full measured survey will be booked and then you will work with our architect to produce a design for your project.
 We will then present you with clear, professional drawings, detailing the build.

 As most loft extensions will not require a Full Planning Application, the architect will advise you as to how to best approach the Local Planning Authority (LPA).
 If you live in a listed building or a conservation area, that you would need to go through the Full Planning Application process – we are able to give full advice on this.
 However, you are more likely to have to make a Building Regulations Application.
 This is if your loft conversion is intended for use as new accommodation, for example a bedroom, study or office.
 Building regulations are used to ensure that any building or alteration work meets the set standards for the design and construction of buildings, mainly to ensure the health and safety for those living in or around the building.